dwclark/advent-of-code-2022/README.md

 ## [Day 15](src/day-13.lisp) You Have To Do The Math

 The numbers are too big here to just track things in a set/map and do counts at the end.
 For both parts you have to extract ranges of valid values.
 For part 1 I just did a loop to see if which x values were neither beacons nor in the ranges.
 For part 2 you have to coalesce the ranges row by row.
 If you have one range after coalescing, that can't be it.
 So if there are two ranges, then the non-overlapping value of those two ranges are the right answer, provided it's not also a beacon.
 Lots of fiddly math.
 It took me far too long to get the `coalese-ranges` code right.
 I kept trying to get a purely recursive one to work correctly, but writing an iterative/mutable turned out to be easier.

+## [Day 16](src/day-16.lisp) BFS, Then Try All The Paths

+First, use BFS to find the shortest paths between all of the nodes that have a valve with pressure to release.
+Then start at AA, try all the paths, recursively trying all of the paths from each of those nodes.
+Track current minutes and position in a visited list.
+When you are done, you have found the highest pressure release.

+Part 2 is slow, but it's almost identical to part 1.
+In this case, just track whether to move the man or the elephant next.
+Whoever has the lowest number of minutes is the next to move.
+It takes much longer because there's much fewer early terminations.
+Possibilities for improving are there.
+One improvement is to stop using lists for everything.
+All of that searching take a lot of time.
+Another would be to look for opportunities to cache things.